 - Affordability: Can you afford to quit your current job and plunge full-time into the course of study needed for the new profession?
 What alternatives are there (part-time work, part-time school, financial aid)?

-As for your concerns about your age, remember that 40 is the new 30 and “encore” careers don’t begin until 60.
-So you’re practically still fresh out of college.
+As for any concerns about your age, Petracca emphasizes, “Remember that 40 is the new 30 and ‘encore’ careers don’t begin until 60.”
+In other words, go for it, buddy.